AmierohAbrahams/Intro_R_Workshop/docs/04-graphics.md

 ## Exercise:

 1. With all of this information in hand, please take another five minutes to either improve one of the plots generated or create a beautiful graph of your own.
 Here are some ideas:

 * See if you can change the thickness of the points/lines.
+* Change the shape, colour, fill and size of each of the points.
 * Can you find a way to change the name of the legend?
 What about its labels?
 * Explore the different `geom` functions available.
 These include `geom_boxplot`, `geom_density`, etc.
 * Try using a different color palette